Nicolás Idrobo

 Working papers

-1. Oversight, Depolicing, and Violence: Evidence from Colombia, with Dorothy Kronick and Tara Slough.
+1. The Effect of Oversight on the Quantity and Quality of Policing, with Dorothy Kronick and Tara Slough.
 September, 2024.

 Latest draft